 The Smart Contract constitutes the centerpiece of the technical architecture.
 It facilitates persisting data on the blockchain (see subsection 2.2.3), specifically Information about packages that are published to the internal package registry.
 This is stored in a three-tier Structure (compare Figure 23), consisting of a Package List containing all Packages available in the contract, indexed by the md53 hash of the package's name4.
-Every instance of such a Package includes the name of the package and a list of all available versions of the package.
-Thus, more than one package can have its versions stored with one smart contract.
+Every instance of such a Package includes the name of the package can have its versions stored with one smart contract.
 Each instance of a Package Version in this list then contains information pertaining to one published version of the package in the internal registry.
 This information includes (Table 9):